 Premiered in 2012 as a successor to the MacBook Pro, the MacBook Pro with Retina Display is sold in 13.3″ (2560×1600-pixel) and 15.4″ (2880×1800-pixel) versions, the latter at a $700 premium.
 Both models are lighter than the regular 13″ MacBook Pro, with the 13.3″ Retina Pro weighing only half a pound more than the 13.3″ MacBook Air.
 These models require few performance compromises: they have faster Core i5 and i7 processors than any other Apple laptop, much higher-resolution (and more color-accurate) screens, twin Thunderbolt 2 and twin USB 3 ports, plus an HDMI port and dual noise-canceling microphones.

-As of the last (July 2014) minor hardware update, the Retina MacBook Pros start with either a 2.6GHz Core i5 processor with 8GB of RAM (13.3″) or a 2.2GHz Core i7 processor with 16GB of RAM (15.4″).
-They get 8-9 hours of battery life and feature 802.11ac wireless, but continue to lack DVD/CD drives and mechanical hard drives in favor of 128GB to 1TB of flash storage.
+As of the last (March 2015) hardware update, the 13″ Retina MacBook Pro starts with a 2.7GHz Core i5 processor with 8GB of RAM, and features a Force Touch trackpad similar to the one in the just-announced 12″ Retina MacBook, plus 10-hour battery life.
+By comparison, the 15.4″ Retina MacBook Pro starts with a 2.2GHz Core i7 processor and 16GB of RAM, with 8 hours of battery life.
+Both feature 802.11ac wireless, but continue to lack DVD/CD drives and mechanical hard drives in favor of 128GB to 1TB of flash storage.